kelseyhightower/vault-controller/README.md

 # Vault Controller

-The Vault Controller automates the creation of Vault tokens for Pods.
+The Vault Controller automates the creation of Vault tokens for Kubernetes Pods.

 ## Status